D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

 ### Overview

-This section introduces a fast verification tool for model inference on Horizon Algorithm Toolchain.
+This section introduces a fast verification tool for model inference on D-Robotics Algorithm Toolchain.
 This tool allows developers to quickly obtain information about the "xxx.bin" model, model inference performance, and model debugging.

 ### Instructions for hrt_model_exec Tool